CatX711/calendar-test/README.md

 Monday

 ```
+*You can expand on this concept, like using it in games, and things like that, so if you want to, go ahead!*

 # Errors:

 *When you don't type anything, and just hit enter, the program will become confused, resulting in a lengthy error.*